 The inconveniencies of losing your MP3 files can be easily overcome by backing them up.
 There are different methods of backups, some more tedious than the others.
 There is the inexpensive method of manual copying and pasting of your files from the source folder to the destination location that can be an external hard drive, USB drive, or CD/DVD.
 If you are one who prefers to leave the task of backing up your files to technology, then backup software will be an ideal solution for you.

-SyncBackPro has features that include those in SyncBackSE with the addition of being able to backup to CD/DVD with automatic disk spanning, backup to or restore from an email server, BZip2 compression capabilities and also able to detect for drive failure automatically.
+SyncBackPro has features that include those in SyncBackSE with the addition of being able to backup to the cloud and also able to detect for drive failure automatically, amongst many other features.

 So why wait?
 Backup your MP3 files today!